ruby-hyperloop/hyper-trace/README.md

 This is a very simple work in progress.
 Any and all help is requested.
 Things to do:

-1. Add special handling for react components
 2. Conditional tracing
 2. Add ability to specify `to_s` and `inspect` methods for use during tracing
 3. Add ability to specify `HyperTrace` delegator classes
-4. Add ability to specify additional methods to be called when putting together an instance's data
 5. Add some tests

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hyper-trace.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.